opencor/libopencor/README.rst

 Python bindings
 ===============

-You can currently install libOpenCOR from this repository using:
+You can install libOpenCOR from this repository using:

 .. code-block:: bash